Access and Equity in University Housing

-University Housing is committed to meeting the needs of all students, to the best of its ability, by providing an inclusive, respectful and safe living environment.
+University Housing is committed to meeting the needs of all residents, to the best of its ability, by providing an inclusive, respectful and safe living environment.
 University Housing takes these concerns very seriously.

-The Office of Disability Resources (ODR) is the designated office to determine reasonable accommodations for qualified individuals with disabilities.
-Requests are reviewed on a case-by-case basis and must include sufficient documentation meeting university guidelines and address the impact of the disability supporting the need for housing accommodations.
+The Office of Disability Resources (ODR) (opens in a new tab) is the designated office to determine reasonable accommodations for individuals with disabilities.
 Neither the presence of a disability nor approval for a housing accommodation guarantee on-campus housing.

-Students requesting a Service Animal (hereinafter "SA") or Emotional Support Animal (hereinafter "ESA") within University Housing must:
+Individuals requesting a Service Animal or Emotional Support Animal within University Housing must:

-- If determined eligible to have an SA or ESA in University Housing, the specific animal must also be approved.
+- Receive specific animal approval.
 Required information for the animal shall include veterinarian certification (See Animal Guidelines and Expectations for further information regarding this certification) and a color photograph of the animal.

 - Agree to adhere to the University's Animal Guidelines and Expectations .

-If the request is approved, University Housing will contact the resident and, if applicable, roommate or suitemates via their Appalachian email account to electronically sign the Animal Guidelines and Expectations.
-Once the process is fully completed, ODR will send official notification via the resident's Appalachian email account that the animal can begin residing in University Housing.
+If the request is approved, University Housing will contact the resident via their Appalachian email account to electronically sign the Animal Guidelines and Expectations.
+If applicable, the roommate or suitemates will also be notified.
+Once the process is fully completed, the ODR will send official notification via the resident's Appalachian email account that the animal can begin residing in University Housing.